microsoftgraph/angular-snippets-rest-sample/README.md

 ## Prerequisites

 * [Node.js](https://nodejs.org/).
 Node is required to run the sample on a development server and to install dependencies.
-* An Office 365 account.
+* An Office 365 admin account.
 You can sign up for [an Office 365 Developer subscription](https://aka.ms/devprogramsignup) that includes the resources that you need to start building Office 365 apps.

      > Note: If you already have a subscription, the previous link sends you to a page with the message *Sorry, you can’t add that to your current account*.
 In that case use an account from your current Office 365 subscription.